 The property was occupied, fully furnished and all floors were covered.
-Some cupboards contained stored items and there were stored items in the roof space.
+In addition, cupboards and the roof space were filled with stored items.
+The roof space was also floored and lined severely restricting access.

-Floors have varying styles of covering.
-It was not possible to inspect areas of flooring beneath the baths, shower cubicles, WCs or similar water using appliances and accordingly no comment can be made on the condition of enclosed flooring.
+Floors have varying style of covering.
+It was not possible to inspect areas of flooring beneath the baths, shower cubicles, w.c.'s or similar water using appliances and accordingly no comment can be made on the condition of enclosed flooring.

 Services have not been tested.
-To have these tested arrangements should be made with suitably qualified electricians, plumbers, heating engineers, etc.
+To have these inspected arrangements should be made with suitably qualified electricians, plumbers, heating engineers etc.